FirebirdSQL/jaybird/devdoc/jdp/jdp-2019-03-time-zone-support.md

     time zone can be mapped to a Firebird time zone).

     Defer to a future version as a possible improvement.

+3. Support `java.time.LocalDate`, `LocalTime` and `LocalDateTime` for `WITH TIME ZONE` types.

+    Not specified by JDBC.
+Possible confusion/ambiguity (eg is local in the JVM zone or at the original offset?).
+See also other items.
+See also section 4.6 in ISO-9075-2:2016.

+    If there is demand, we can always add it in later.

+4. Support `java.sql.Time` and `java.sql.Timestamp` for `WITH TIME ZONE` types.

+    Although not specified by JDBC, this option allows for some flexibility for applications or libraries still expecting `java.sql.*` types.
+It will also ease migration between Java 7 and 8 or higher.

+    Decided to prefer to abandon support for the legacy types.
+If people really need to use legacy types, they can use `set time zone bind legacy`.

+5. Support `java.sql.Date` for `TIMESTAMP WITH TIME ZONE` type.

+    Although not specified by JDBC, this option allows for some flexibility for applications or libraries still expecting `java.sql.*` types.
+It will also ease migration between Java 7 and 8 or higher.

+    Possible confusion/ambiguity.
+See also section 4.6 in ISO-9075-2:2016.

+    Decided to prefer to abandon support for the legacy types, see also rejected option 4.

+6. Support `OffsetTime`/`OffsetDateTime` on `WITHOUT TIME ZONE` types.

+    Not specified by JDBC.
+See also section 4.6 in ISO-9075-2:2016.

+    If there is demand, we can always add it in later.

+7. Support for `java.time.Instant` on `TIMESTAMP WITH TIME ZONE`.

+    On retrieval, do the necessary conversions and obtain `Instant`, on storage convert to `OffsetDateTime` with offset 0 and persist.

+    Not specified by JDBC, could improve interoperability (a number of other JDBC drivers do this as well).

+    If there is demand, we can always add it in later.

+8. Support for `java.time.Instant` on `TIME WITH TIME ZONE`.

+    Not specified by JDBC, would mirror decision 4, but possibly more ambiguous.

+    If there is demand, we can always add it in later.

 ## Consequences